Timothy Bostock

-Timothy Jon Bostock (born 21 January 1962) is a former English cricketer.
+Timothy Jon Bostock (born 21 January 1966) is a former English cricketer.
 Bostock was a right-handed batsman who bowled right-arm off break.
 He was born in Widnes, Lancashire.

-He was educated at Merchant Taylors' School, Crosby in Liverpool, excelling at both cricket and rugby union whilst there.
+He was educated at Merchant Taylors' School, Crosby in Liverpool on a scholarship, excelling at both cricket and rugby union whilst there.
+His 96 not out in 1979 remains a piece of folklore at the school.

+His rugby career continued post school at Waterloo as a member of the successful Colts side captained by Mike Dixon.

+He also played for Widnes Rugby Club for many years.

+Rumours of a parallel rugby league career under a pseudonym are unfounded, allegedly.

 Bostock made his debut for Cheshire in the 1992 Minor Counties Championship against Cornwall.
 Bostock played Minor counties cricket for Cheshire from 1992 to 1996, including 16 Minor Counties Championship matches and 8 MCCA Knockout Trophy matches.
 In 1992, he made his List A debut against Gloucestershire in the NatWest Trophy.
 He played three further List A matches for Cheshire, the last coming against Northamptonshire in the 1996 NatWest Trophy.
 In his four List A matches, he scored 57 runs at a batting average of 14.25, with a high score of 42.
 His highest score came against Essex in the 1995 NatWest Trophy.
 With the ball he bowled 11 wicket-less overs.